mkfhnw/ToDo-Server/README.md

 ## Features
 ### Server-Side features
 - [x] User input validation
+- [x] User account management
+- [x] User passwords are stored hashed.
 - [x] Store information in SQLite database
+- [x] Messaging Protocol was implemented as described
+- [x] Server upgraded to handle (optional) categorization of items
+- [x] Data load happens threaded in the background, not blocking the UI
+- [x] Server runs robust, any call not described in the messaging protocol simply returns Result|false
-- [x] Tokens have a 15min time to live
+- [x] Tokens have a 15min time to live & are somewhat robust against the [Birthday Problem](https://en.wikipedia.org/wiki/Birthday_problem)

 ### Client-Side features
 - [x]